 In 2007, the Bulls were the inaugural winners CBDJRL Club of the Year award.

-The Sydney Bulls have since moved on after the 2009 season but the Bankstown Bulls kept the Bulls nickname and continue to go from strength to strength.
+The Sydney Bulls have since moved on after the 2009 season but the Bankstown Bulls kept the Bulls nickname and the club continues to go from strength to strength.